 Benefits of the HPC Joint Undertaking

-The EuroHPC Joint Undertaking will enable Member States to coordinate together with the Union their supercomputing strategies and investments.
+The EuroHPC Joint Undertaking will enable European countries to coordinate their supercomputing strategies and investments together with the EU.

 We need to ensure the development in Europe of a whole exascale supercomputing capability covering the whole value chain (from technology components to systems and machines, and to applications and skills) and coordination.
 This action will avoid long term negative effects, both on the digital economy but also for Europe's data sovereignty and scientific and industrial leadership.

 The EuroHPC Joint Undertaking will develop a clear strategy for innovation procurement of exascale machines based on competitive European technologies.
 By developing the prospect of creating a lead market for exascale technology in Europe, the EuroHPC JU will help European suppliers to take the risk to develop such machines on their own.

 The EuroHPC Joint Undertaking will be composed of public and private members:

 - the European Union (represented by the Commission),

-Other countries can join the Joint Undertaking at any moment, provided they contribute financially to its objectives.
+Other countries can join the Joint Undertaking at any moment.

 The governance structure of the EuroHPC Joint Undertaking will be composed of:

 - The Governing Board (representatives of the public members): will be responsible for the Joint Undertaking decision making, including funding decisions related to all the procurements and Research & Innovation (R&I) activities.

 - The Industrial and Scientific Advisory Board (representatives of the private members): will be responsible for elaborating the R&I agenda on technology, applications, and skills development.

 Located in Luxembourg, the Joint Undertaking will start operating in November 2018 and remain operational until the end of 2026.